 Seeking to find a better, more accurate way to calculate efficiency in manufacturing and see where and why loss is occurring, Seiichi Nakajima invented OEE by figuring the maximum rate a machine could theoretically produce, and weighing it against the number of units it actually produces.
 OEE is an essential part of TPM (Total productive maintenance), the system that changed the way the world maintains and operates manufacturing facilities.

 An industry pioneer and father of TPM, Nakajima was unsatisfied with older, traditional efficiency calculation models that were easy to manipulate.
 Nakajima's OEE factors in all of the possibilities for loss in production.
 In order to reveal the true rate of production in a facility, all loses must be defined and visualized.
 From here, a business can make adjustments to prevent loss.

 Nakajima introduced OEE in 1982 in his book TPM tenkai, which was published in Japanese by the Japan Institute of Plant Maintenance.
 By the late eighties, thanks to the English translation of Nakajima's book, OEE and TPM became popular throughout the Western world.

 How It Works

 OEE revolutionized how manufacturers assessed loss because it took into account every possible reason for loss.
 Every breakdown, shift changeover, line restraint, coffee break, lunch, minor stoppages, reduction in production speed, out-of-specification units - OEE takes all these seemingly small losses that happen at every facility and calculates them to give a comprehensive portrait of just how much a company is losing.

 Metrics for measuring OEE:

 While there are a few different ways to measure OEE, the most common and easiest way for determining effectiveness of the production floor is to figure out scheduled hours of production and what maximum production numbers would look like.
 Then, you'll weigh those numbers against the OEE factors: availability, performance, and quality.

-- Availability: The portion of the OEE Metric that represents scheduled time a production line is in operation (AKA uptime).
+- Availability: The portion of the metric that represents scheduled time a production line is in operation (AKA uptime).

-- Performance: The portion of the OEE metric that represents the actual speed at which the machines operate.
+- Performance: The portion of the metric that represents the actual speed at which the machines operate.